empa-scientific-it/cleedpy/docs/cleed_manual_gfm.md

     20.0000
     -1.3499-3.1458-1.9223 2.6407 1.6212 1.0593 0.7166 0.4891 0.3382 0.2319

-The first line specifies the number of energy values and maximum angular momentum quantum number $l_{max}$ for which phase shifts are stored in the file.
+The first line specifies the number of energy values and maximum angular momentum quantum number $`l_{max}`$ for which phase shifts are stored in the file.
 The rest of the first line is treated as comment and ignored by the program.
-The rest of the file consists of pairs of lines containing the energy value (in Hartree) in the first and the phase shifts $\delta_l$ (in the order $l$ = 0, 1, 2, ..., $l_{max}$) for this energy in the second line.
+The rest of the file consists of pairs of lines containing the energy value (in Hartree) in the first and the phase shifts $`\delta_l`$ (in the order $`l`$ = 0, 1, 2, ..., $`l_{max}`$) for this energy in the second line.
 The phase shifts are either separated by blanks or by ’–’ which is interpreted as sign of the following number.
 Inside the program the phase shifts are interpolated for each energy of the I–V curve or extrapolated, respectively, when the I–V curve surpasses the energy range of the input file.
 It is, however not extrapolated to energies below the lowest energy value in the input list.

 ### Output file

 #### Results - IV curves

-Table [tab_leed_out_res] shows a sample output file for a $p(\sqrt 3 \times \sqrt 3)$ H$_2$O / Ru{0001} overlayer structure.
+Table [tab_leed_out_res] shows a sample output file for a $`p(\sqrt 3 \times \sqrt 3)`$ H$`_2`$O / Ru{0001} overlayer structure.

     # ####################################### #
     #            output from CLEED            #